Aashishsharma/Learnings/React/React-advanced.md

 usecase render multiple <td> but react comp can return only one elem, so wrap in div, but then td can't be in div so fragment

 ------------------------------------------------------------------------------

 ## Higher-Order Components
-A higher-order component (HOC) is an advanced technique in React for reusing component logic.
 A higher-order component is a function that takes a component and returns a new component.
+HOCs provide a way to reuse component logic

 Hoc - normal comp - takes props and returns ui for that prop
 Hoc - takes comp and props and return new comp - almost always, hooks can replace hocs